Memorable MLB All-Star Game Moments

 Randy Johnson was hell on left-handed hitters in his prime, and John Kruk, never one to be shy, made it known he was not excited to face the Big Unit during the All-Star game.
 On the first pitch of their encounter, Johnson fired one 8 feet over the head of Kruk, who looked like he had just seen a ghost after the pitch blazed by.
 From there Kruk may as well have been swinging from the bench, because he went down flailing at the next three pitches, never coming close to making contact.

 Ted Williams famously returned to the place that made him famous and became the main attraction.
 Driven onto the field in a golf cart, he was surrounded on the mound by every player on both teams, just hoping for a chance to meet the legend.
 Later helped to the mound by Mark McGwire and Tony Gwynn, he threw out the first pitch.
 Famous for not tipping his cap to the Boston crowd after his final MLB at-bat, Williams obliged, creating an unforgettable moment, that left almost everyone watching with tears in their eyes.

 2001 – Cal Ripken’s Home Run

-In the All-Star game at age 40, Cal Ripken stepped up in the 3rd inning to a standing ovation, and delivered, hitting the first pitch he saw into the stands in left, becoming the oldest player to hit a home run in the All-Star game, guiding the AL to a victory, and taking home the game’s MVP in the process.
+In the All-Star game for the 19th time at age 40, Ripken, most famous during his career as a shortstop, was elected as a third baseman to start the game.
+Texas Rangers shortstop Alex Rodriguez was elected to start at short, however, Rodriguez insisted that Ripken play shortstop for the first inning.
+Cal Ripken stepped up to the plate in the 3rd inning to a standing ovation, and delivered, hitting the first pitch he saw into the stands in left, becoming the oldest player to hit a home run in the All-Star game, guiding the AL to a victory, and taking home the game’s MVP in the process.